PufferAI/dev/docs/source/rst/landing.rst

   policy = Policy(envs.driver_env)
   cleanrl_policy = pufferlib.frameworks.cleanrl.Policy(policy)
   actions = cleanrl_policy.get_action_and_value(obs)[0].numpy()
-  obs, rewards, terminals, truncateds, infos, env_id, mask = envs.step(actions)
+  obs, rewards, terminals, truncateds, infos = envs.step(actions) envs.close()
-  envs.close()

-There's also an optional policy base class for PufferLib.
-It just breaks the forward pass into an encode and decode step, which allows us to handle recurrance for you.
+Optionally, you can class break the forward pass into an encode and decode step, which allows us to handle recurrance for you.
 So far, the code above is fully general and does not rely on PufferLib support for specific environments.
 For convenience, we also provide environment hooks with standard wrappers and baseline models.
 Here's a complete example.

 .. code-block:: python

   import torch

   import pufferlib.models
-  import pufferlib.vectorization
+  import pufferlib.vector
   import pufferlib.frameworks.cleanrl
   import pufferlib.environments.nmmo

+  make_env = pufferlib.environments.nmmo.env_creator()
-  envs = pufferlib.vectorization.Multiprocessing(
+  envs = pufferlib.vector.make(make_env, backend=backend, num_envs=4)
-      env_creator=pufferlib.environments.nmmo.make_env,
-      num_envs=4, envs_per_worker=2)

   policy = pufferlib.environments.nmmo.Policy(envs.driver_env)
   cleanrl_policy = pufferlib.frameworks.cleanrl.Policy(policy)

   env_outputs = envs.reset()[0]
-  obs = torch.Tensor(env_outputs)
+  obs = torch.from_numpy(env_outputs)
   actions = cleanrl_policy.get_action_and_value(obs)[0].numpy()
-  obs, rewards, terminals, truncateds, infos, env_id, mask = envs.step(actions)
+  next_obs, rewards, terminals, truncateds, infos = envs.step(actions)
   envs.close()

 It's that simple -- almost.
 If you have an environment with structured observations, you'll have to unpack them in the network forward pass since PufferLib will flatten them in emulation.
 We provide a utility for this.

 .. code-block:: python

-  obs = pufferlib.emulation.unpack_batched_obs(
+  dtype = pufferlib.pytorch.nativize_dtype(envs.driver_env.emulated)
-      env_outputs,
-      envs.driver_env.flat_observation_space,
-      envs.driver_env.flat_observation_structure
-  )
+  env_outputs = pufferlib.pytorch.nativize_tensor(obs, dtype)
+  print('Packed tensor:', obs.shape)
+  print('Unpacked:', env_outputs.keys())

 That's all you need to get started.
 The PufferLib repository contains full-length CleanRL scripts with PufferLib integration.
-SB3 and other integrations coming soon!
+Single-agent environments should work with SB3, and other integrations will be based on demand - so let us know what you want!

 Libraries
 #########

 PufferLib's emulation layer adheres to the Gym and PettingZoo APIs: you can use it with *any* environment and learning library (subject to Limitations).
 The libraries and environments below are just the ones we've tested.
 We also provide additional tools to make them easier to work with.

 PufferLib provides *pufferlib.frameworks* for the the learning libraries below.
 These are short wrappers over your vanilla PyTorch policy that handles learning library API details for you.
-Additionally, if you use our *optional* model API, which just requires you to split your *forward* function into an *encode* and *decode* portion, we can handle recurrance for you.
+Additionally, if you split your *forward* function into an *encode* and *decode* portion, we can handle recurrance for you.
 This is the approach we use in our default policies.

 .. raw:: html